ioallocate/client-server/README.md

 ### Server

-Handles up to 1000 clients using a thread pool.
+Should handle up to 1000 clients using a thread pool (Not tested).
 Displays connection status and server health via an ImGui-based GUI.
 Allows dumping and viewing detailed client information.